-Unconference sessions create an opportunity for conference attendees to share ideas, solve problems, and participate in discussions in different ways than we can on the main stage of the conference.
+Unconference sessions create an opportunity for conference attendees to share ideas, solve problems, and participate in discussions in different ways from those on the main stage of the conference.

-If you’ve never attended an unconference, expect to interact closely with others from the community.
-Anyone can suggest and lead a session on a topic – sessions can be organized around a presentation, a group discussion on a particular problem, or anything in between.
+At the unconference, you’ll interact closely with others from the community.
+Anyone can suggest and lead a session on a topic.
+Session formats vary.
+You can choose to organize a session around a presentation, a group discussion on a particular problem, or anything in between.

 Leading a session¶

 - When it’s time for your unconference session to begin, go to Sessions in Hopin (our conference platform) and select the session that corresponds to your table number.

 - The previous unconference session will be in the same table.
 Let the attendees of the previous session know that their time is up, and your session will begin soon.

 - Once a group has entered your session, start the conversation!